Stasi

-After German reunification, numerous officials were prosecuted for their crimes and the surveillance files that the Stasi had maintained on millions of East Germans were unclassified so that all citizens could inspect their personal file on request.
-The files were maintained by the Stasi Records Agency until June 2021, when they became part of the German Federal Archives.
+After the German reunification of 1989 through 1991, some former Stasi officials were prosecuted for their crimes, and the surveillance files that the Stasi had maintained on millions of East German citizens were declassified so that all citizens could inspect their personal files on request.
+The Stasi Records Agency maintained the files until June 2021, when they became part of the German Federal Archives.

 Creation

 The Stasi was founded on 8 February 1950.
 Wilhelm Zaisser was the first Minister of State Security of the GDR, and Erich Mielke was his deputy.
 Zaisser tried to depose SED General Secretary Walter Ulbricht after the June 1953 uprising, but was instead removed by Ulbricht and replaced with Ernst Wollweber thereafter.
 Following the June 1953 uprising, the Politbüro decided to downgrade the apparatus to a State Secretariat and incorporate it under the Ministry of the Interior under the leadership of Willi Stoph.
 The Minister of State Security simultaneously became a State Secretary of State Security.
 The Stasi held this status until November 1955, when it was restored to a ministry.
 Wollweber resigned in 1957 after clashes with Ulbricht and Erich Honecker, and was succeeded by his deputy, Erich Mielke.

-In 1957, Markus Wolf became head of the Hauptverwaltung Aufklärung (HVA) (Main Reconnaissance Administration), the foreign intelligence section of the Stasi.
+In 1957, Markus Wolf became head of the Hauptverwaltung Aufklärung (HVA) (Main Reconnaissance Administration), the foreign-intelligence section of the Stasi.
 As intelligence chief, Wolf achieved great success in penetrating the government, political and business circles of West Germany with spies.
 The most influential case was that of Günter Guillaume, which led to the downfall of West German Chancellor Willy Brandt in May 1974.
 In 1986, Wolf retired and was succeeded by Werner Grossmann.

 Relationship with Soviet Intelligence Services

 Although Mielke's Stasi was superficially granted independence in 1957, the KGB continued to maintain liaison officers in all eight main Stasi directorates at the Stasi headquarters and in each of the fifteen district headquarters around the GDR.
 The Stasi had also been invited by the KGB to establish operational bases in Moscow and Leningrad to monitor visiting East German tourists.
 Due to their close ties with Soviet intelligence services, Mielke referred to the Stasi officers as "Chekists".
+The KGB used 'low-visibility harassment' in order to control the population, and repress politically incorrect people and dissidents.
+This could involve causing unemployment, social isolation, and inducing mental and emotional health problems.
+Such methods formed the basis of the Stasi's use of Zersetzung (trans. decomposition) which has been considered to be a perfected version.

 In 1978, Mielke formally granted KGB officers in East Germany the same rights and powers that they enjoyed in the Soviet Union.
+The BBC noted that KGB officer (and future Russian President) Vladimir Putin worked in Dresden, from 1985 to 1989, as a liaison officer to the Stasi from the KGB.
+Kremlin spokesperson Dmitry Peskov responded to the reports by stating that 'The KGB and the Stasi were partner intelligence agencies'.